christinali1017/CS-BASICS/Effective-java-note.md

 ---

-Item 2: Consider a builder when faced with many constructor parameters.
+Item 2: **Consider a builder when faced with many constructor parameters. --- Builder Pattern**